 The Belgian enforcement agency with responsibility for privacy and data protection is the DPA, which is an independent administrative authority with legal personality and extensive investigative and sanctioning powers.

 The DPA's mission is, inter alia, to monitor compliance with the provisions of the GDPR and the Data Protection Act.
-To this end, the DPA has general power of investigation with respect to any type of processing of personal data (including the hearing of witnesses, conducting on-site inspections, seize or seal goods, documents and computer systems) and may file a criminal complaint with the public prosecutor.
+To this end, the DPA has general powers of investigation with respect to any type of processing of personal data (including the hearing of witnesses, conducting on-site inspections, seizing or sealing of goods, documents and computer systems) and may file a criminal complaint with the public prosecutor.
 It may also institute a civil action before the president of the court of first instance.

 Along with natural persons, legal persons, associations or institutions are also able to lodge a complaint of an alleged data protection infringement.